Gordon999/Pi-MP3_Player/README.md

 Note this will work under BUSTER, BULLSEYE , OR BOOKWORM

+v17.84 Bluetooth IN.
+Pair your cell phone etc with the Pi.
+Run MP3_Player.py, click on Bluebooth , reconnect your cell phone, play your music on your cell phone. click on Bluetooth button to stop.

 v17.80 version notes:

     Set Variable rotary = 1 (line 31), set to 0 if you want to use the